hag007/bnet/README.md

 Bnet is written in Python 3.6.
 We recommend using a virtual environment. in Linux:
 ```
 python -m venv bnet-env
-source emp-env/bin/activate
+source bnet-env/bin/activate
 ```

-To install EMP dependencies type:
+To install Bnet dependencies type:
 ```
 pip install -r  config/dependencies.txt
 ```

-## Run EMP
+## Run Bnet

-EMP consists of 6 main steps.
+Bnet consists of several steps.
 For a specific set of input parameters, these steps should be carried sequentially.
 Each parameter can be specified as command line parameter (For example `python script.py --param1 value1 --param2 value2`). values of parameters which are not specified in the command line are taken from `config/conf.json`.